Loading...

 By the 12th century, however, a number of factors had caused the Ghana Empire to decline.

-One of those was desertification, which is the spreading of the Sahara desert, deeper into the Sahel, which means that it becomes more difficult to produce enough food to feed the population.
+One of those was desertification, which is the spreading of the Sahara Desert deeper into the Sahel, which means that it becomes more difficult to produce enough food to feed the population effectively.

-As well as that, the area for grazing animals to graze, to gain food also grow smaller as well.
+As well as that, the area for grazing animals to graze, to gain food, also grows smaller as well.

 As a result of this, many people moved away into more fertile areas.

-Generally speaking, they either moved south into the grasslands, into the rainforest where it's a little bit easier to grow food than it is and to the ever diminishing Sahel and certainly easy to grow food in the Sahara Desert.
+Generally speaking, they'll have moved south into the grasslands, into the rainforest where it is a little bit easier to grow food than it is into the ever-diminishing Sahel and certainly easier to grow food than in the Sahara Desert.

-As well as this, a strict Islamic group called the Almoravids invaded the Ghana Empire and forced its people to convert to Islam.
+As well as this, a strict Islamic group called the Almoravid invaded the Ghana Empire and forced its people to convert to Islam.

 So it wasn't the case of this is a brand new religion for everyone, a distinct subsection of that culture had already fully embraced Islam.

-Now, the reason why the social elite at the Ghana empire had already embraced Islam was partly because by sharing the same religion as the Muslim traders who visited the Ghana Empire, they gained better trade deals as a result.
+Now the reason why the social elite and the Ghana Empire had already embraced Islam, was partly because, by sharing the same religion as the Muslim traders who visited the Ghana Empire, they gained better trade deals as a result.

 So that's part of the reason why the Ghanaian aristocracy had already converted to Islam as well.

-Having said that, tother people within the Ghana empire still followed their traditional beliefs.
+Having said that, the other people within the Ghana Empire still followed their traditional beliefs, and the traditional beliefs of West Africa is known as animism.

-Or if you are walking, I don't know, beside a mountain, then you want to make sure that the spirit of that mountain looks upon you favourably.
+Or if you are walking, I don't know beside a mountain, then you'll want to make sure that the spirit of that mountain looks upon you favorably.

 So that's the whole idea behind animism, that spirits interact with and are part of the natural world around us.

-And at it's weakened state, the Ghana empire was unable to exert control over these lands.
+In its weakened state, the Ghana Empire was unable to exert control over these lands.

-So although there's still a control over one of the gold fields, they didn't control this new gold field and instead other West African kingdoms that Ghana had previously dominated in its wars, in its battles in order to try and secure its borders and gain slaves, they then took control of those gold fields and they took control of the trade that passed to and from those gold fields as well.
+So although they're still in control over one of the goldfields, they didn't control this new goldfield, and instead other West African kingdoms that Ghana had previously dominated, in its wars, in its battles in order to try and secure its borders and gain slaves, they then took control of those goldfields, and they took control of the trade that passed to and from those goldfields as well.

 Okay, so let's have a quick check for understanding now.

-Okay, if you chose B the Almoravids, then very well done.
+Okay, if you chose B the Almoravid, then very well done.

 That is indeed correct.

-So another check for understanding, a true false statement here, desertification was the only reason for the decline of the Ghana empire.
+So another check for understanding a true or false statement here, "Desertification was the only reason "for the decline of the Ghana Empire.

 All right, if you chose B, then congratulations.